 What constitutes reasonable frequency and granularity for CI testing?
 Teams are free to define what is reasonable.
-This can vary amoung teams.
+This can vary among teams.
 Even within a team, different categories of work may be handled with different frequency and granularity.
-For example, for bug-fix work, frequency may be once at the end of each day and granularity may be completed bug fixes whereas for feature enhancements requiring many person-weeks, frequency may be once a week and granularity whatever changes are completed in a week.
-For high functioning CI, frequency may be many times per day and granularity may be each method/function/subroutine added or changed.
-To understand the ultimate aims of CI, one can imagine CI testing taken to the extreme is like auto correct in a word processor where programmers would get immediate feedback regarding test status with literally each key-stroke they enter.
+For example, for bug-fix work, the frequency may be once at the end of each day and granularity may be completed bug fixes whereas, for feature enhancements requiring many person-weeks, frequency may be once a week and granularity of whatever changes are completed in a week.
+For high-functioning CI, the frequency may be many times per day and granularity may be each method/function/subroutine added or changed.
+To understand the ultimate aims of CI, one can imagine CI testing taken to the extreme is like auto-correct in a word processor where programmers would get immediate feedback regarding test status with literally every key-stroke they enter.

 CI testing may have a number of implications for both software and test development.
 First, it can demand a very high level of automation.

 Commits on multiple branches can be automatically merged.

 Tests can be automatically triggered as commits are made.

 Relevant tests can be automatically determined for a given commit.

 The cause of test failures can be automatically attributed to a given developer's commit(s).

 Next, CI testing can often require that tests be designed with several important attributes